Language: EN

 • stringSendEmail()

 The fields represent the variables or data that are part of a class.
-These can be of different types, such as integers, text strings, booleans, etc. Fields are the way we store information within a class and allow us to manipulate it according to our needs.
+These can be of different types, such as integers, strings, booleans, etc. Fields are how we store information within a class and allow us to manipulate it according to our needs.

 The properties are a way to access and modify the fields of a class.
-They allow us to establish rules and validations for data access, avoiding unwanted or incorrect changes.
-Properties are an abstraction layer that makes it easier to handle fields and provides flexibility in how we interact with them.
+They allow us to set rules and validations for data access, preventing unwanted or incorrect changes.
+Properties are a layer of abstraction that simplifies the handling of fields and provides us with flexibility in how we interact with them.

 Basic Example

-To create a class in C#, we use the class keyword followed by the name we want to give to our class.
-Let’s see an example:
+To create a class in C#, we use the keyword class followed by the name we want to give to our class.
+Let’s look at an example:

 public class Person